 Studies show that 40% of web browsers will leave a site if it doesn't load within three seconds.
 If you want to continue growing leads, you need a fast-loading page.
 A dedicated server allows you to optimize your page loading times.

 Sharing a server means sharing memory, processing, and bandwidth.
 Your website may slow down if another website on your server eats up the resources.
-If your website provides shopping services, it could affect user experience.
+If your website provides shopping services, it could affect the user experience.

 If you own a small website, this may not be a problem.
 A website with a dedicated server owns all the bandwidth and processing power.

-What is a Dedicated Server Web Hosting and When Do You Need It?
+What is a Dedicated Web Hosting Server and When Do You Need It?

 But why stop here?
 Do you need more tips on running your website?

 We've got your back.
-Contact us today to find the best dedicated server hosting.
+Contact us today to find the best-dedicated server hosting.